xpring-eng/xpring4j/README.md

 A wallet is a fundamental model object in Xpring4j which provides key management, address derivation, and signing functionality.
 Wallets can be derived from either a seed or a mnemonic and derivation path.
 You can also choose to generate a new random HD wallet.

 #### Wallet Derivation
-Xpring-JS can derive a wallet from a seed or it can derive a hierarchical deterministic wallet (HDWallet) from a mnemonic and derivation path.
+Xpring4j can derive a wallet from a seed or it can derive a hierarchical deterministic wallet (HDWallet) from a mnemonic and derivation path.

 ##### Hierarchical Deterministic Wallets
 A hierarchical deterministic wallet is created using a mnemonic and a derivation path.
 Simply pass the mnemonic and derivation path to the wallet generation function.
 Note that you can pass `null` for the derivation path and have a default path be used instead.